Applying to the program

 *Letters of recommendation

-Two or three letters of recommendation must be sent directly to the Admissions Committee via the online application system, available November 16, 2012.
+Two or three letters of recommendation must be sent directly to the Admissions Committee via the online application system.
 (Two are required; the third is optional.)
 At least one of the recommendations should come from your organization (preferably a supervisor/superior).

 In the application system, each recommender is asked to (a) rate you on certain criteria and (b) complete a reference letter.

 - Leadership potential

 - Energy and initiative

 You are encouraged to discuss your professional goals with your recommender prior to nominating him/her.
 Each recommender will receive the following instructions:

 - Through your reference letter, we are interested in learning specific examples of both intellectual and professional achievement of the person you are recommending.
 Furthermore, we would like you to highlight how the applicant indicates potential for success as a business leader, with particular emphasis on his or her character.